Compact Speech Translation Models via Discrete Speech Units Pretraining: Experiments

 \subsection{Model Configuration}

 All models are based on Transformer \cite{vaswani2017attention} with implementations from \textsc{fairseq} \cite{ott-etal-2019-fairseq,wang-etal-2020-fairseq}.
-In the Fbk-to-token\footnote{Token refers to either transcriptions, DSU, or translations.} models, the encoder has convolutional layers to downsample the Fbk by a factor of 4.
-There are 12-6 layers in the transformer encoder-decoder, whereas the embedding and feed-forward network (FFN) dimensions are 256 and 4,096 respectively, unless otherwise specified.
+In the Fbk-to-Token (i.e. transcriptions, DSU, or translations) models, the encoder has convolutional layers to downsample the Fbk by a factor of $4$.
+There are $12$-$6$ layers in the transformer encoder-decoder, whereas the embedding and feed-forward network (FFN) dimensions are $256$ and $4,096$ respectively, unless otherwise specified.
 It is worth noting that: (1) The Fbk-to-DSU model is not trained on the translations, so it is not directly comparable to the ST models.
-Its effect to ST lies on its pretrained encoder (Table \ref{tab:tokenization}).
-(2) The DSU-to-Trl model is a ST model, and it can also be used for initialization.
+Its effect on ST lies on its pretrained encoder (Table \ref{tab:tokenization}).
+(2) The DSU-to-Trl model is a ST model which decoder can be used for initialization.

 \textbf{Scratch} is a ST model trained on the paired speech-translation data without pretraining.

 \textbf{ASR Pretraining} refers to a ST model whose encoder is initialized by a speech recognition task with CTC regularisation on the transcripts.